St. Petersburg Drug Possession Attorney

 Collateral Consequences

-The consequences of a drug conviction in St. Petersburg extend far beyond the courtroom:
+A drug conviction in St. Petersburg reaches well beyond the courtroom:

-- Mandatory License Suspension: Under Florida Statute § 322.055, any drug conviction—even a misdemeanor—results in a mandatory six-month suspension of your driver's license.
+- Mandatory license suspension: Under § 322.055, any drug conviction, including a misdemeanor, triggers a mandatory six-month suspension of your driver’s license.
+In limited circumstances, the court may authorize a restricted business-purpose license.

-- Employment and Housing Barriers: Most employers and landlords in Pinellas County perform background checks.
-A felony drug mark can make it nearly impossible to secure high-level employment or quality housing.
+- Employment and housing barriers: Employers and landlords in Pinellas County routinely run background checks.
+A felony drug conviction can significantly limit access to both.

 What Sets Plotnick Law Offices Apart

-Our attorneys know St. Petersburg’s court procedures and have developed positive relationships with local judiciary and court staff.
-This local familiarity can help you navigate the legal system effectively.
-We use our insight as former prosecutors to anticipate the prosecution’s arguments and counter them.
+Our attorneys know St. Petersburg’s court procedures and have developed working relationships with the local judiciary and court staff.
+We use our background as former prosecutors to anticipate the arguments the state is likely to make and build strategies around them before they arise.

-- Personalized legal services: We make sure you work with the same attorney from your first consultation through the end of your case, building trust and a true understanding of your situation.
+- Consistent attorney assignment: You work with the same attorney from your first consultation through the end of your case, with no handoffs and no repeated explanations.

-- Virtual and in-person consultations: Whether in St. Petersburg or elsewhere in Tampa Bay, we offer flexible options to meet with you.
+- Virtual and in-person consultations: Whether you’re in St. Petersburg or elsewhere in the Tampa Bay area, we offer flexible options to connect.

 Why Choose Plotnick Law Offices?